-If you take a loan out on your existing permanent life insurance policy, that policy will remain intact, and any future premium payments you make can be applied to the outstanding loan, lowering your balance.
+If you take a loan out on your existing permanent life insurance policy, that policy will remain intact.
+Any future premium payments you make can be applied to the outstanding loan, lowering your balance.
 So, in a nutshell, you’re paying yourself back.

-There are policies available where you can take a maximum loan amount of 100% of the Guaranteed Cash Value, but realize that for any outstanding loan, plus any interest charged, that’s not paid back before your death – will be reduced from the Death Benefit proceeds paid to your beneficiaries.
+There are policies available where you can take a maximum loan amount of 100% of the Guaranteed Cash Value.
+But understand that for any outstanding loan (plus any interest charged) that’s not paid back before your death – will be reduced from the Death Benefit proceeds paid to your beneficiaries.

-On a darker note, if you have recently been diagnosed with a terminal illness, and have less than 12 months to live, the Accelerated Death Benefit (ADB) endorsement affords you the option of requesting a 50% advance of your death benefit — or a different amount that is predetermined in your life policy.
-This may also vary by state as well as by life insurance carrier.
+This endorsement is where your life insurance can benefit you while you’re living.
+If you have recently been diagnosed with a terminal illness, and have less than 12 months to live, the Accelerated Death Benefit (ADB) endorsement affords you the option of requesting a 50% advance of your death benefit.
+This will be predetermined in your life policy.

 As a reminder, with an outstanding loan that hasn’t been paid back prior to death, the same applies to the ADB endorsement.
 Any outstanding loan, plus any interest charged, that’s not paid back before your death – will be reduced from the Death Benefit proceeds paid to your beneficiaries.